PwC China is playing an important role in forging collaborations that build trust and enable NGOs to achieve greater impact.

 The Community Connections Programme is co-organised with five other financial institutions to leverage shared resources for a greater impact.
-The programme serves as a bridge between the corporate and not-for-profit (NFP) sectors, connecting corporate employees with NFP organizations seeking directors, advisors, committee members or skilled volunteers.
+The programme serves as a bridge between the corporate and not-for-profit (NFP) sectors, connecting corporate employees with NFP organisations seeking directors, advisors, committee members or skilled volunteers.

 In FY18, five introductory sessions engaged over 50 NFP and 100 corporate participants.
-To enhance the impact of the programme, directors training is provided to corporate employees to prepare them to take on a role with one of the NFP organizations.
-PwC also offered two pro bono training workshops for NFP participants covering strategic planning, impact measurement and communication.
+To enhance the impact of the programme, directors training is provided to corporate employees to prepare them to take on a role with one of the NFP organisations.
+PwC China also offered two pro bono training workshops for NFP participants covering strategic planning, impact measurement and communication.

-PwC works with The Hong Kong Council of Social Services (HKCSS) to promote good governance and accountability amongst the NGO sector at the board level.
+PwC China works with The Hong Kong Council of Social Services (HKCSS) to promote good governance and accountability amongst the NGO sector at the board level.
 The project aims to provide support, knowledge and resources to help NGO boards fulfil their roles and responsibilities more effectively.

 In FY18, our programme engaged with the boards of HKCSS member agencies, focusing on strategic and business planning to help achieve their mission and vision.
-Two pro bono workshops on strategy and business planning were delivered by PwC to 73 NGO board members from 24 HKCSS member agencies.
+Two pro bono workshops on strategy and business planning were delivered by PwC China to 73 NGO board members from 24 HKCSS member agencies.

-Six HKCSS member agencies were selected to join a six-month programme where PwC mentors supported with the development or the review of their strategic or business plans, at the agency-wide or service-specific level, based on their stated needs.
+Six HKCSS member agencies were selected to join a six-month programme where PwC China mentors supported with the development or the review of their strategic or business plans, at the agency-wide or service-specific level, based on their stated needs.